 So you’ve aced your interview, negotiated your salary and accepted a shiny new job.
 Congratulations!
-After you hand in your resignation, you have one foot out the door, pointed towards bigger and better things.
+After you hand in your resignation, chances are that you have one foot well and truly out the door, pointed towards bigger and better things.

 While you serve out your notice period, it can be tempting to switch to autopilot, chuck a few well-timed sickies, or even go down in a blaze of glory, à la former flight attendant Steven Slater (feel free to Google that.
 I’ll wait).

 But remaining gracious, competent and unflappably positive in your last weeks of employment – no matter the circumstances of your departure – will ensure that you’re remembered as the consummate professional that you are.

 You might think that since you’ve already done the hard yards during your tenure, you’re finally off the hook and can coast through your final few weeks of employment.